EntrustCorporation/cps/entrust.md

 In respect to Code Signing Certificates, Entrust conforms to the current version of the Baseline Requirements for the Issuance and Management of Publicly-Trusted Code Signing Certificates published at <https://www.cabforum.org>.
 The Baseline Requirements for Code Signing describe the minimum requirements for Code Signing Certificates.
 If there is any inconsistency between this document and the Baseline Requirements for Code Signing, the Baseline Requirements for Code Signing take precedence over this document with respect to Code Signing Certificates.

-Effective 1 September 2023, in respect to S/MIME Certificates, Entrust conforms to the current version of the Baseline Requirements for the Issuance and Management of Publicly-Trusted S/MIME Certificates published at <https://www.cabforum.org>.
+In respect to S/MIME Certificates, Entrust conforms to the current version of the Baseline Requirements for the Issuance and Management of Publicly-Trusted S/MIME Certificates published at <https://www.cabforum.org>.
 The S/MIME Baseline Requirements describe the minimum requirements for S/MIME Certificates.
 If there is any inconsistency between this document and the S/MIME Baseline Requirements, the S/MIME Baseline Requirements take precedence over this document with respect to S/MIME Certificates.

 In respect to Verified Mark Certificates, Entrust conforms to the current version of the Minimum Security Requirements for Issuance of Verified Mark Certificates published at <https://bimigroup.org/supporting-documents/>.
 The VMC Requirements describe certain minimum requirements that a CA must meet in order to issue Verified Mark Certificates.
 If there is any inconsistency between this document and the VMC Requirements, the VMC Requirements take precedence over this document with respect to Verified Mark Certificates.